 Note: I take the broth from the chicken, strain, add 1 teaspoon cornstarch and bring to a boil on top of the stove stirring to keep from burning.
 This will thicken in about a minute.
 Pour into a gravy boat or small pitcher to serve over chicken.

-If you like this recipe, you might also like my recipe for Corn Pudding.
+If you like this recipe, you might also like my recipe for Baked Chicken With Peaches.